f4exb/sdrangel/Readme.md

 <h2>File output</h2>

-The file sink plugin allows the recording of the I/Q baseband signal produced by a transmission chain to a file in the `.sdriq` format thus readable by the file source plugin described just above.
+The [File sink plugin](https://github.com/f4exb/sdrangel/tree/dev/plugins/samplesink/filesink) allows the recording of the I/Q baseband signal produced by a transmission chain to a file in the `.sdriq` format thus readable by the file source plugin described just above.

 Note that this plugin does not require any of the hardware support libraries nor the libusb library.
 It is always available in the list of devices as `FileSink[0]` even if no physical device is connected.

-<h2>SDRdaemon input</h2>
+<h2>SDRdaemon receiver input</h2>

-This is the client side of the SDRdaemon server.
+The [SDRdaemon source input plugin](https://github.com/f4exb/sdrangel/tree/dev/plugins/samplesource/sdrdaemonsource) is the client side of the SDRdaemon receiver server `sdrdaemonrx`.
 See the [SDRdaemon](https://github.com/f4exb/sdrdaemon) project in this Github repository.
-You must specify the address and UDP port to which the server connects and samples will flow into the SDRangel application (default is `127.0.0.1`port `9090`).
+You must specify the local address and UDP port to which the remote server connects and samples will flow into the SDRangel application (default is `127.0.0.1`port `9090`).
 It uses the meta data to retrieve the sample flow characteristics such as sample rate and receiveng center frequency.
+It also opens a TCP link to another port to send service messages such as setting parameters specific to the hadrware device connected to the server (default port is `9091`).
+The `libnanomsg` library is used to support this messaging.

+The data blocks transmitted via UDP are protected against loss with a Cauchy MDS block erasure codec.
+This makes the transmission more robust in particular with WiFi links.

 There is an automated skew rate compensation in place.
 During rate readjustemnt streaming can be suspended or signal glitches can occur for about one second.

-This plugin will be built only if the lz4 and libnanomsg libraries are installed in your system.
-These libraries are available as dev packages in most distributions.
+This plugin will be built only if the libnanomsg and the [CM256cc library](https://github.com/f4exb/cm256cc) are installed in your system. libnanomsg is available as a dev package in most distributions For CM256cc if you install it in a non standard directory you will then have to specify the include and library paths on the cmake command line.
+Say if you install cm256cc in `/opt/install/cm256cc` you will have to add `-DCM256CC_INCLUDE_DIR=/opt/install/cm256cc/include/cm256cc -DCM256CC_LIBRARIES=/opt/install/cm256cc/lib/libcm256cc.so` to the cmake commands.

 Note that this plugin does not require any of the hardware support libraries nor the libusb library.
-It is always available in the list of devices as `SDRdaemon[0]` even if no physical device is connected.
+It is always available in the list of devices as `SDRdaemonSource[0]` even if no physical device is connected.

-<h2>SDRdaemonFEC input</h2>

-This is a specialized client for the SDRdaemon server that matches the SDRdaemon with FEC option (`sdrdaemonfec` binary).
-The frame format is quite different from what it is without FEC and it also does not have the exact same functionnalities so a different plugin is more practiclal than trying to fit both versions in one plugin.

-Using this scheme the remote operation is more robust in case conditions are not optimal.
-While SDRdaemon without FEC will work fine on copper or fiber lines the FEC version is recommended for WiFi links where even in good conditions some UDP packets might get lost.
+<h2>SDRdaemon transmitter output</h2>

+The [SDRdaemon sink output plugin](https://github.com/f4exb/sdrangel/tree/dev/plugins/samplesink/sdrdaemonsink) is the client side of the SDRdaemon transmitter server `sdrdaemontx`.
+See the [SDRdaemon](https://github.com/f4exb/sdrdaemon) project in this Github repository.
+You must specify the distant address and UDP port to which the plugin connects and samples from the SDRangel application will flow into the transmitter server (default is `127.0.0.1`port `9092`).
+It also opens a TCP link to another port to exchange service messages such as setting the center frequency or getting status information from the server (default port is `9093`).
+The `libnanomsg` library is used to support this messaging.

+The data blocks sent via UDP are protected against loss with a Cauchy MDS block erasure codec.
+This makes the transmission more robust in particular with WiFi links.

+There is an automated skew rate compensation in place so that the generator throttling is adjusted to match the actual sample rate of the distant device.
+This is based on the number of buffer blocks sent back from the distant server using the TCP link.

 This plugin will be built only if the libnanomsg and the [CM256cc library](https://github.com/f4exb/cm256cc) are installed in your system. libnanomsg is available as a dev package in most distributions For CM256cc if you install it in a non standard directory you will then have to specify the include and library paths on the cmake command line.
 Say if you install cm256cc in `/opt/install/cm256cc` you will have to add `-DCM256CC_INCLUDE_DIR=/opt/install/cm256cc/include/cm256cc -DCM256CC_LIBRARIES=/opt/install/cm256cc/lib/libcm256cc.so` to the cmake commands.

 Note that this plugin does not require any of the hardware support libraries nor the libusb library.
-It is always available in the list of devices as `SDRdaemonFEC[0]` even if no physical device is connected.
+It is always available in the list of devices as `SDRdaemonSink[0]` even if no physical device is connected.

 <h1>Channel plugins with special conditions</h1>